turkeryilmaz/openairinterface5g/doc/handover-tutorial.md

 - Make sure that both DUs use the same hardware.
 - Make sure that the UE sees both cells.
-For instance, you can switch to flight mode, go closer to the other DU, and switch off flight mode -- the UE should connect to that second UE.
+For instance, you can switch to flight mode, go closer to the other DU, and switch off flight mode -- the UE should connect to that second DU.
 - We did not manage handover with every phone yet -- make sure you use one of the list provided above.